[amazon_auto_links id="280537"]

 How well your antibiotics work on your body depends on your diet.
 You will feel better only when you eat proper and healthy foods.
+Here is everything you need to know, but before that, let’s look at some important terms.

 1. What are Antibiotics?

+Medications that fight any sickness or infection are called antibiotics.
 Taking antibiotics is also most helpful for life-threatening disorders.
-These antibiotic medications save thousands of life and kill bacteria in the body.
+These antibiotic medications save thousands of lives and kill bacteria in the body.

 2. Why is it Important What You Eat With Antibiotics?